ComposableTimeSeriesForestClassifier#

 set_tags(**tag_dict)[source]#

-Set dynamic tags to given values.
+Set instance level tag overrides to given values.

 Parameters: